USBGuard/usbguard.github.io/documentation/configuration.md

    A space delimited list of groupnames that the daemon will accept IPC connections from.

  * `ImplicitPolicyTarget=<target>`
-   How to treat devices that don't match any tule in the policy.
+   How to treat devices that don't match any rule in the policy.
 Accepted values: allow, block, reject.

  * `PresentDevicePolicy=<policy>`
    How to treat devices that are already connected when the daemon starts: